MotivatedCreation/JPSFetchedResultsCollection/README.md

-# JPSFetchedResultsContainer
+### JPSFetchedResultsCollection
-A NSFetchedResulterController container that can be used to fetch multiple entity types.
-With this container, you can still take advantage of the benefits that each individual NSFetchedResultsController offers such as, sections, caching, etc. In essence, the container acts as a wrapper for multiple NSFetchedResultsControllers and provides a familiar API to obtain information about the fetched data.
-JPSFetchedResultsContainer does the aforementioned through the use of object composition.
+A **NSFetchedResulterController** collection that can be used to fetch multiple entity types.
+With this collection, you can still take advantage of the benefits that each individual **NSFetchedResultsController** offers such as, sections, caching, etc. In essence, the collection acts as a wrapper for multiple **NSFetchedResultsControllers** and provides a familiar API to obtain information about the fetched data. ** JPSFetchedResultsCollection** does the aforementioned through the use of object composition.

-# Theoretical Structure
+### Theoretical Structure
-If you think of the container as a tree, the container is the root node.
-The immediate children of the root node are the NSFetchedResultsControllers.
-The children of the NSFetchedResultsControllers are their sections and the children of the sections are the rows.
-However, the NSFetchedResultsController level is treated as transparent.
-This means that all of the sections in each NSFetchedResultsController are **assumed** to be in the same NSFetchedResultsController.
+If you think of the container as a tree, the collection is the root node.
+The immediate children of the root node are the **NSFetchedResultsControllers**.
+The children of the **NSFetchedResultsControllers** are their sections and the children of the sections are the rows.
+However, the **NSFetchedResultsController** level is treated as transparent.
+This means that all of the sections in each **NSFetchedResultsController** are **assumed** to be in the same **NSFetchedResultsController**.
 Therefore, the sections are **assumed** or **masked** to be indexed consecutively.
-On the other hand, empty NSFetchedResultsControllers are treated as sections and are indexed.
+On the other hand, empty **NSFetchedResultsControllers** are treated as sections and are indexed.

 # Usage